Candidate New York State Senate's 7th District (Democrat)

 After the birth of her first child, Kaplan became a full-time mother and became very involved in the Pre-School program and then the PTA at the E. M. Baker School.
 She became involved in the public school system because she believes that providing a good public education to all is one of the most important roles of government.
 Kaplan was then asked to run for the Board of Trustees of the Great Neck Library District.
 Thanks to a dedicated group of volunteers, she easily won the election and began serving her four-year term in January of 2008.

 In 2010, Kaplan was made vice president of the Great Neck Library Board of Trustees.
 In 2010, she was also appointed to the Town Board of Zoning and Appeals.
+Currently, she serves as Town of North Hempstead Councilwoman for the Fourth District.

 Click here to learn more about Anna Kaplan’s campaign.